V-Dem Democracy Indices: Digital Society Project

 The Digital Society Project is a subset of indicators on V-Dem's survey that asks questions about social media's political status and the internet.
 Specifically, the Digital Society Project measures a range of questions related to internet censorship, misinformation online, and internet shutdowns.
 This annual report includes 35 indicators assessing five areas: disinformation, digital media freedom, state regulation of digital media, the polarization of online media, and online social cleavages.
 It has been updated each year starting in 2019, with data covering from 2000–2021.
 Similar to other expert analyses like Freedom House, these data are more prone to false positives when compared with remotely sensed data, such as that from Access Now or the OpenNet Initiative.

 Criticisms

-Political scientist Jonas Wolff criticized V-Dem for gradually abandoning a pluralist conceptualization of democracy.
-According to him, V-Dem has moved away from its original emphasis on the conceptual varieties of democracy and adopted an uncontested view of democracy as liberal democracy while also ignoring the limitations of liberal democracy.